KArbeRes/MagentaA11yV2/public/content/documentation/web/component/strikethrough-content.md

       - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND
       - I use the arrow key to browse the content
-         - I HEAR the content makes sense and is in logical order
+         - I HEAR the content makes sense and is in a logical order

 3. Mobile screenreader

       - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND
       - I swipe to browse the content
-         - I HEAR the content makes sense and is in logical order
+         - I HEAR the content makes sense and is in a logical order

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/strikethrough-content](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/strikethrough-content)